Yan'an Elevated Road

 Yan'an Elevated Road (延安高架路 (Yán'ān Gāojiàlù; Shanghainese: Yi'ue Kohgalu)) is an elevated expressway in the city of Shanghai, China.
 It runs along Yan'an Road in its entirety, continuing from the east terminus of G50 Shanghai-Chongqing Expressway at Huqingping Interchange (close to Hongqiao International Airport) to just beyond the old building of Shanghai Natural History Museum, at which point it ends and rejoins Yan'an Road on the surface.
 Traffic is then partly directed underground to the Bund Tunnel (completed 2010).
-Motorists continuing east can cross the Huangpu River using the East Yan'an Road Tunnel to Pudong.
+Motorists continuing east can cross the Huangpu River using the East Yan'an Road Tunnel to Pudong, but indirectly.

 The maximum speed on the expressway is 80 km/h.

 Construction on the first portion of the elevated roadway, from the Inner Ring Road to Hongqiao Airport, began on 28 November 1995 and was completed on 2 December 1996.
 The expressway originally stretched down the whole length of Yan'an Road, ending with a left-turning ramp onto the surface road of the Bund.
 In 2008, to improve cityscape in the historic area near the Bund, the easternmost section of the expressway was demolished.

 Part of the elevated expressway is decorated by blue neon lights, which were featured in James Bond movie Skyfall.